Online Post-Baccalaureate Certificates In Blood Banking For Medical Lab Science

 University of Texas Medical Branch

-The University of Texas Medical Branch offers an online post-graduate certificate program for specialists in blood banking.
+The University of Texas Medical Branch offers a post-graduate certificate program for specialists in blood banking.
 All instruction in this program is provided online, and students can complete clinical rotations at a facility of their choosing.
 While this is an online program, students have the opportunity to interact with program directors via email, phone, and discussion boards.

 Applicants to the program must have a baccalaureate degree from a regionally accredited college or university in medical laboratory science, biology, or a related science, a minimum of two full years post-baccalaureate work experience, and be currently employed in some aspect of blood banking.
 In addition, they must submit official transcripts from all institutions attended, have a minimum grade point average of 2.75, and have a mentor willing to assist monitor student progress through the SBB training.